Bubl1c/resmat-ui/README.md

 ## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
+Run `ng g c component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.

 ## Build